-44 warning warning 44 warning warning NEVER OPEN THE EQUIPMENT UNLESS ALL TRANS-MITTER PRIMARY POWER IS DISCONNECTED.
+NEVER OPEN THE EQUIPMENT UNLESS ALL TRANS-MITTER PRIMARY POWER IS DISCONNECTED.
 USE THE GROUNDING STICK PROVIDED TO ENSURE ALL COMPONENTS AND ALL SURROUNDING COMPO-NENTS ARE DISCHARGED BEFORE ATTEMPTING MAINTENANCE ON ANY AREA WITHIN THE TRANS-MITTER.

 - 5-19.
 Inspect the transmitter blower and flushing fans for dust accumulation and periodically clean the blower and flushing fans using a brush and vacuum cleaner.
 The blower and fan motors are cooled by air passing around each motor.
 If the ambient air temperature is too high or if the air flow is restricted, then the lubricant will gradually vaporize from the motor bearings and bearing failure will occur.
 If dirty air passes over the motors, accumulated dust will impair the motor cooling unless the accumulation is wiped from and blown out of the motor. - 5-20.
 The blower and fan impeller blades should also be inspected and cleaned periodically.
 If the transmitter is operated in a very dusty environment, dust will build up on the concave side of the blower and fan impellers.
 If this happens, air flow will be reduced and unbalance will result with a possibility of damage to the blower or fans. - 5-21.
-The blower motor and flushing fan are equipped with sealed element-type bearings which do not permit lubrication.
-Therefore, no regular motor lubrication is required.
-However, check the blower and flushing fan mounting hardware at regular intervals to ensure proper operation.
+The blower motor is equipped with non-sealed element type bearings.
+Lubricate the front and rear motor bearings at regular intervals (refer to APPENDIX A for proper lubrication procedures).
+The flushing fans are equipped with sealed bearings which do not permit lubrication.
+If a flushing fan bearing fails, the motor must be replaced.
+Also, check the blower and fan mounting bolts at regular intervals.